 GAC ENGAGEMENT OPPORTUNITY STATUS

-The WG sought input from all Supporting Organizations and Advisory Committees (including the GAC) on its chartered issues.
+The WG sought input early on from all Supporting Organizations and Advisory Committees (including the GAC) on its chartered issues.
+It welcomes input from the GAC on its preliminary recommendations and, when published, its Initial Report.

 ADDITIONAL INFORMATION: